toss/es-git/docs/ko/reference/classes/Repository.md

 Delete an existing tag reference.

-The tag name will be checked for validity, see `tag` for some rules about valid names.
+The tag name will be checked for validity, see `isValidTagName` for some rules about valid names.

 #### 매개변수